Skip to main content

 How inflation causes inadequate business insurance coverage

-With events such as the Ukraine-Russia war, interest rate hikes, energy price shocks, geopolitical sanctions, and supply chain disruptions continuing to exert upward cost pressures on Asia’s businesses, inflation is expected to stay elevated.
+Events in the past years, such as the Ukraine-Russia war, interest rate hikes, energy price shocks, geopolitical sanctions, and supply chain disruptions, exerted upward cost pressures on Asia’s businesses.
 The impact of higher commodity prices, borrowing costs, and wages is being felt across industries, especially in construction, real estate, and logistics.

 In response, businesses need to take a proactive approach in keeping their asset valuations and business interruption (BI) declared values up-to-date and accurate to ensure adequate property damage and business interruption (PDBI) coverage at fair premium rates.
 Failure to do so can lead to underinsurance, resulting in uninsured losses.